quicwg/base-drafts/draft-ietf-quic-transport.md

 the sender of a RST_STREAM wishes to explicitly state that no future data will be processed, that endpoint MAY send a STOP_SENDING frame at the same time.

-### Data Limit Increments {#fc-credit}
+## Data Limit Increments {#fc-credit}

 This document leaves when and how many bytes to advertise in a MAX_DATA or MAX_STREAM_DATA to implementations, but offers a few considerations.
 These frames contribute to connection overhead.
 Therefore frequently sending frames with small changes is undesirable.
-At the same time, infrequent updates require larger increments to limits if blocking is to be avoided.
-Thus, larger updates require a receiver to commit to larger resource commitments.
+At the same time, larger increments to limits are necessary to avoid blocking if updates are less frequent, requiring larger resource commitments at the receiver.
 Thus there is a trade-off between resource commitment and overhead when determining how large a limit is advertised.

 A receiver MAY use an autotuning mechanism to tune the frequency and amount that it increases data limits based on a round-trip time estimate and the rate at which the receiving application consumes data, similar to common TCP implementations.

-## Stream Limit Increment

-As with flow control, this document leaves when and how many streams to make available to a peer via MAX_STREAM_ID to implementations, but offers a few considerations.
-MAX_STREAM_ID frames constitute minimal overhead, while withholding MAX_STREAM_ID frames can prevent the peer from using the available parallelism.

-Implementations will likely want to increase the maximum stream ID as peer-initiated streams close.
-A receiver MAY also advance the maximum stream ID based on current activity, system conditions, and other environmental factors.

-### Blocking on Flow Control {#blocking}

-If a sender does not receive a MAX_DATA or MAX_STREAM_DATA frame when it has run out of flow control credit, the sender will be blocked and SHOULD send a BLOCKED or STREAM_BLOCKED frame.
-These frames are expected to be useful for debugging at the receiver; they do not require any other action.
-A receiver SHOULD NOT wait for a BLOCKED or STREAM_BLOCKED frame before sending MAX_DATA or MAX_STREAM_DATA, since doing so will mean that a sender is unable to send for an entire round trip.
+If a sender runs out of flow control credit, it will be unable to send new data.
+That is, the sender is blocked.
+A blocked sender SHOULD send a STREAM_BLOCKED or BLOCKED frame.
+A receiver uses these frames for debugging purposes.
+A receiver SHOULD NOT wait for a STREAM_BLOCKED or BLOCKED frame before sending MAX_STREAM_DATA or MAX_DATA, since doing so will mean that a sender will be blocked for an entire round trip.

-For smooth operation of the congestion controller, it is generally considered best to not let the sender go into quiescence if avoidable.
+It is generally considered best to not let the sender go into quiescence if avoidable.
 To avoid blocking a sender, and to reasonably account for the possibility of loss, a receiver should send a MAX_DATA or MAX_STREAM_DATA frame at least two round trips before it expects the sender to get blocked.

 A sender sends a single BLOCKED or STREAM_BLOCKED frame only once when it reaches a data limit.
 A sender SHOULD NOT send multiple BLOCKED or